 Ultra Mobile gives you several options for renewal, starting with just a single month for full price.
 You can save money by buying up to 12 months at once.
-If you're willing to pay for it upfront, Ultra Mobile has some substantial discounts.
-The price is just $40 per month for the unlimited plan when you renew the full year.
+Ultra Mobile offers substantial discounts if you're willing to pay for it upfront.
+The price is just $40 per month for the unlimited plan when you renew the entire year.
 This is a lot like Mint Mobile's unlimited plan, which is one of our best cell phone plans and is also owned by Ultra Mobile.

 It is very common for unlimited plans to limit data speeds in certain applications like video streaming.
-Still, at a painful 480p (1.5Mbps) max on the unlimited plan, I wish it were more.
+Still, I wish it were more at a painful 480p (1.5Mbps) max on the unlimited plan.
 This low limit means that you cannot watch any YouTube content at 60FPS unless you download it first or connect to Wi-Fi.
 This can be a real shame if you're trying to watch gameplay content that is best enjoyed at a full frame rate.

 If a carrier were to limit anything, video streaming makes the most sense, but when the unlimited plan still has a limit of 40GB, it feels less genuine.
 I would have liked to be able to toggle the video limit off and use my 40GB however I please.

-Mint Mobile is partly owned by Ultra Mobile and has a lot in common, from multi-month savings to using the T-Mobile network.
+As we mentioned above, T-Mobile recently began the process of simultaneously purchasing both Mint Mobile and Ultra Mobile, and the two carriers have a lot in common.
 All Mint Mobile plans must be bought in bulk, with the shortest term available being three months.
 Still, if you don't need Ultra's international features, Mint Mobile is a great backup with lower prices across the board.
-Mint Mobile's unlimited plan is $30 per month when you buy 12 months compared to $40 per month at Ultra Mobile.
+Mint Mobile's unlimited plan is $30 per month when you buy 12 months, compared to $40 per month at Ultra Mobile.

 Visible is a Verizon-based prepaid carrier with only one unlimited plan.
 The catch is that there aren't as many compatible phones as Mint or Ultra Mobile, and you have no access to 3G or roaming.
-Still, the unlimited plan will be worth it for most people, especially since it starts at $40 per month and can go even lower if you join a Visible Party.
+Still, the unlimited plan will be worth it for most people, especially since it starts at $30 per month.
 Visible also includes unlimited hotspot data at 5Mbps.